-- Freezer – Get rid of the smell of spoiled food after a freezer failure.
+Freezer – Get rid of the smell of spoiled food after a freezer failure.
 Fill a couple of bowls with used or fresh coffee grounds and place them in the freezer overnight.
-For a flavoured-coffee scent, add a couple of drops of vanilla to the grounds.
+For a flavored-coffee scent, add a couple of drops of vanilla to the grounds.

 Skin / Beauty

 Soften and add shine to hair.
 When washing your hair, rub coffee grounds through wet hair and rinse.
 For brown hair, it even adds highlights.

 Use as an exfoliant for skin.
 Pat on skin, massage over skin, rinse.